doivglser/mindevenviro-fanciful/README.md

 * from terminator: sCRYPtUPdater.sh to:

 Set the workflow interval in minutes and edit your projects with your favorite editor (I use nano).
 Upload your scripts, or packed versions of perl or python to /usr/local/bin, stop a python, perl, bash, syntax check with ctrl+4, be sure you change more then one byte (if you change just one digit, do a space or something).
 Close with ctrl+C.

+* from terminator: nano to:

+Edit your projects with nano.
+To get a good overview on the screen, you have two more grids in the terminator window with the shell scripts: redundanz.sh and sCRYPtUPdater.sh.

 # Files: